GRADE FOUR - Curriculum

 - As part of the life sciences, the students learn how microorganisms can get inside ones body and how it may keep them from working properly.

-- Next the study is on regions: prairie, tundra, desert, forests, and wetlands.
-The students will be investigating the many influences that create the unique traits of a region.
-The students will inquire into the landforms of a region, cultural characteristics of a region, and compare to similar regions in the world.
+- The students will be investigating the many influences that create the unique traits of a region.
+The students will inquire into the landforms and cultural characteristics of a region.

 A balanced literacy program is promoted with writing, spelling, and reading all integrated.
 The students are encouraged to read independently at home throughout the year and at school during independent reading time.